• Menu

 31.

-Cake Decorated in a Fall Theme
+Cake Decorated in Autumn Theme, Fall/Thanksgiving/Halloween

-Judged on decorating only -May use cake form.
+Judged on decorating only, may use cake form

-Special 1st Prize – Class 31 Prize: $10
+Special 1st Prize, Class 31 Prize: $10

 Sponsor Laurie Coverdale